Australia Study Abroad Program at University of Melbourne

-IFSA-Butler students live in UniLodge, a student apartment complex that provides an urban living experience.
+UniLodge is a student apartment complex that provides an urban living experience.
 All of the residents at UniLodge attend a university in Melbourne, but not necessarily the University of Melbourne.
 Many of the residents will be international students.
 The University of Melbourne is about a 20-minute walk or 10-minute trolley ride away.
 You will also be able to prepare your own meals in the apartment's kitchen or take advantage of the numerous cafes and restaurants that are nearby.
 UniLodge is a great option for students who want to experience independent city living.

 Most apartments will house two students on the IFSA-Butler program.
 Each student has his or her own bedroom with a bed, desk, closet and dresser.
-The kitchenette has a sufficiently-sized refrigerator, cook top and microwave, but students must provide their own crockery (cups, plates, saucepans, etc.), utensils and bedding.
+The kitchenette has a small refrigerator, cook top and microwave, bedding and shared kitchen items are provided.
 Living rooms are furnished with a lounge suite, dining table and chairs, TV/VCR and are heated centrally.
 There is one communal bathroom per flat.

 Network Internet and telephone service is available (fees paid by residents).
 A student life program called Community Spirit has been set up to encourage community involvement and also provide support to residents.
 Recent programs have included a ski trip to Mount Buller, a night tour of the gaol, barbeques, Aussie sports trips, game nights, movie nights and cross-cultural celebrations.

-If you prefer to live in a residential college, please let your program advisor know and be aware that there will be a minimum $5,000 supplemental bill per semester for the additional cost of the housing services and meals.
+If you prefer to live in a residential college, please select that option on your housing preference form and be aware that there will be a minimum $5,000 supplemental bill per semester for the additional cost of the housing services and meals.
 The following residential colleges are available:

-Students are responsible for preparing their own meals in shared kitchen areas.
+Students living in UniLodge are responsible for preparing their own meals in shared kitchen areas.
 Students living in residential colleges will have breakfast, lunch and dinner provided daily as part of the housing fee.